LucasRoesler/lucasroesler.github.io/content/post/2017/how-i-git.md

 `git -m`.

 ## Commits
-Let's start with something that is probably not so contentious: I believe in committing frequently.
+Something that is probably not so contentious: I believe in committing frequently.
 And now something slightly more contentious: I believe in using rebase to create a sensible history that makes something like `cherry-pick` simple to use.
-I generally believe that you should work on small chunks of code that can reasonable be described in a single commit with one or two comments in the "What" section of my commit message.
+I generally believe that you should work on small chunks of code that can be reasonably described in a single commit with one or two comments in the "What" section of my commit message.
 I also believe that you should break coding style fixes, e.g PEP8 fixes, into separate commits so that they can be reviewed separately.
 To actually make all of these ideas play